 Deciduous and evergreen euonymus species are distinct: the characteristic squarish “hatbox” fruit common to both offers the only hint that they’re related.
 Deciduous types are valued for fall leaf color or showy fruit.
 Evergreen sorts, used mainly for landscape structure (background and foundation plants, hedges, dividers), include some of the most cold-tolerant broad-leafed plants.

 Most species take a range of exposures, from full sun to fairly deep shade; deciduous kinds with fall color give the best display in a sunny location.
 Some species are very susceptible to mildew.
 Scale can be a problem on any euonymus.Euonymus japonicus

-From China, Korea, Japan.
-Upright grower to 8–10 ft. high, 6 ft. wide; usually kept lower.
+From China, Korea, and Japan.
+Upright grower to 8–10 ft. tall and 6 ft. wide; usually kept lower.
 Inconspicuous flowers.
 Older shrubs are attractive trained as trees, pruned and shaped to show their curving trunks and umbrella-shaped tops.
 Can be grouped to form a hedge or screen.
 Very glossy, leathery deep green leaves are 1–2 1/2 in. long, oval to roundish.